xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

 Exising IDs from X-Cart 4 are not saved in X-Cart 5 after the migration.
 However, records of what X-Cart 4 IDs were replaced with X-Cart 5 IDs are stored in the registry (MigrationRegistry - type of entity, MigrationRegistryEntry - how the ID was changed).
 When the wizard is restarted, the registry is cleared.

 The step for removing duplicate images in the process of data migration has been added to rid the store of redundant image data.
-At this step, the module checks whether any product variants are using the same image as the main product, and if a duplicate image is found, the image of the main product is removed.
+At this step, the addon checks whether any product variants are using the same image as the main product, and if a duplicate image is found, the image of the main product is removed.
 Whether any two images are the same is determined based on the image hash.

 The following settings are available via the file `[xcart_dir]/etc/config.local.php` in your X-Cart 5 installation: